Brad Krevoy: Restarting MPCA (1998–2014)

 In 1998, Krevoy returned to his independent filmmaking roots and restarted MPCA with a distribution deal through MGM.

 Since rebooting MPCA, Krevoy has produced a wide array of motion pictures including: boxing drama Joe and Max (which collected both ESPN and ACE award nominations); the 2002 Sundance premiere Bookies; and Boat Trip for Artisan/Lionsgate.

 In 2004 Krevoy produced the drama, A Love Song for Bobby Long, starring John Travolta and Scarlett Johansson.
 The film was well received by audiences and critics, earning Scarlett Johansson a Golden Globe nomination.

 After the credit crunch hit in 2008, Krevoy found new investors and ramped up production.
 He built a strong international sales team and began assembling an eclectic slate of programming.

 Krevoy produced the 2009 war drama Taking Chance, based on the true experiences of Lt.
-Colonel Michael Strobl, who wrote about his time in the widely circulated article “Taking Chance Home".
+Colonel Michael Strobl, who wrote about his time in the widely circulated article "Taking Chance Home".
 The film was directed by Ross Katz and starred Kevin Bacon.
 It was shown at the Sundance Film Festival before premiering on HBO.
 Taking Chance received a total of 27 award nominations and 6 wins, also winning the Humanitas Prize.

 Krevoy and MPCA produced a string of straight-to-DVD action movies.
 These included Linewatch (2008); Hardwired (2009), which also starred Val Kilmer; Ticking Clock (2011); and One in the Chamber (2012), featuring Dolph Lundgren.
 They produced two movies with Samuel L. Jackson: Arena (2011); and Meeting Evil (2012).
 During this time MPCA also made two movies with Jean-Claude Van Damme – Assassination Games (2011); and Six Bullets (2012).

 In 2011, Krevoy produced Beverly Hills Chihuahua 2 for Disney, a sequel to the 2008 hit comedy.
 Most of the original cast returned and the film did well in the home video market with sales of over $30 million.

 In 2014, Krevoy and Stabler were executive producers on Dumb and Dumber To, taking place 20 years after the events of the first film.
 Jeff Daniels and Jim Carrey reprised their roles and the film was released on November 14, 2014.
 It opened at number one in the U.S. box office, and went on to earn $169 million worldwide.

-Christmas and family movies (2013–present)
+Christmas, rom-com and family movies (2013–present)

-Since 2013, Krevoy and MPCA have produced more than 40 original Christmas and family movies for select broadcasters, including Netflix and The Hallmark Channel.
+Since 2013, Krevoy and MPCA have produced more than 70 original Christmas, rom-com and family movies for select broadcasters, including Netflix and The Hallmark Channel.